Malachite

 highest mountain in the Canadian rockies.

-The Athabasca Glacier is part of the Columbia
+The Athabasca Glacier is part of the Columbia Icefield,

-per year at the lower end, but at up to 127 m per
+the lower end, but at up to 127 m per year in the upper

-At the lower end of the Athabasca Glacier you can
+At the lower end of the Athabasca Glacier you can see

-rock debris and sediment that have come loose from
+sediment that have come loose from the walls beside a

-the walls beside a valley glacier and have built up in
+valley glacier and have built up in ridges along the

-ridges along the sides of the glacier.
+sides of the glacier.

 The Saskatchewan Glacier, showing the lateral